 Shape is an important consideration in nuclear criticality safety.
 To maintain safety margins, which are not solely dependent on fissile mass or neutron poisons, it is necessary to have a shape that will allow neutrons to escape or leak out.
-The "leakiest" shapes will have a large surface area for a given volume; thin slabs and small diameter cylinders are favorable thopes for enhancing neutron leakage.
+The "leakiest" shapes will have a large surface area for a given volume; thin slabs and small diameter cylinders are favorable shapes for enhancing neutron leakage.
 The least "leaky" shape is a sphere.
-It has a become for each of causing a fission before it escapes into the surrounding environment time and the same volume slab tank or cylindrical vessed
+It has the smallest surface area for its volume.
+A neutron generated inside a sphere has a better chance of causing a fission before it escapes into the surrounding environment than a neutron born in the same volume slab tank or cylindrical vessel.

-The farther a neutron has to travel the right the fissile mass is before it can escape, the more likely it is that the neutron will collide with p is a success.
-Long paths mean a high likelihood of fission p of p is the field of p is the likelihood of fission.
+The farther a neutron has to travel through the fissile material before it can escape, the more likely it is that the neutron will collide with a fissile nucleus.
+Long paths mean a high likelihood of fission; short paths mean a smaller likelihood of fission.